lachgra/ING/README.md

     You can contact me via email:
     lachie.g.j@gmail.com

+This program was written for COMP10002 (Unimelb) subject.

 This program, given a text file of arbitrary size, searches for the line which resembles the search term